 institution, to supplement what you learn here about Plant Biology at the University of Illinois.

-The following faculty will consider adding new graduate students to their research groups for Fall, 2015:
+The following faculty will consider adding new graduate students to their research groups:

 Contact us.
 We strongly encourage you to contact directly, by telephone or email, one or more of our faculty members whose research areas interest you.
 Such a dialogue helps us learn about each other.
 Don't be afraid or intimidated to call or email a member of our faculty or one of our graduate students if you have a question - any question - that you would like to have answered to help you decide on which faculty member's research to focus in your application's personal statement.
 For general questions about the department, the University or our application process, please feel free to email the Department or the Associate Head or call us at (217) 333-2377 and we'll find the right person to answer your question.